karoltech/bridging/README.md

 ![Instances](img/instances.png)

 - The SNOMED CT ontology has a role to play in the AI space.
-- Trainning LLMs is not necessary, avoiding use of extensive resources, reusing existing models.
+- Trainning LLMs is not necessary, avoiding use of extensive resources, reusing existing models, enabling running models locally with much lower carbon footprint.
 - Prompt Engineering is a stepstone and Context Engineering is a powerful prerequisite.

+## Next steps

+- More SNOMED CT semantics.
+- Integration of an upper ontology, augmenting SNOMED CT with relationships for assertions.
+- Benchmarking.

 ## References